-Asset allocation describes the share of investments in specific assets. and opportunities, as well as issuers' contributions to sustainability objectives.
+Asset allocation describes the share of investments in specific assets.

-As a result of Candriam's ESG research and analysis, each issuer is assigned:
+As a result of Candriam ESG research and Analysis, each issuer is assigned:

-- a Business Activity Score that gauges how an issuer's business activities contribute to key sustainable challenges; and

-- a Stakeholder Score that measures how an issuers interacts with and manages its key stakeholder.
+- a Business Activity Score that gauges how an issuer's business activities contribute to key sustainable challenges, and - a Stakeholder Score that measures how an issuers interacts with and manages its key stakeholder.

-Together, these scores determine an overall ESG score and ESG rating for each issuer.
+Together, these Scores determine an overall ESG Score and ESG Rating for each issuer.